Learning to Ignore Adversarial Attacks: Computation Details

 We ran our experiments on a mix of RTX 3090, A30 and A40 GPUs.
 All experiments combined take less than 300 GPU hours.

 The rationale model has about two times the parameters of its base model.
 The \bert-based rationale model has 220 million parameters and \roberta-based rationale model has 708 million parameters.
 Both models can be trained on a GPU with 24GB of memory.
+Training the rationale model typically takes double the training time compared to the standard model.
+On a RTX 3090 GPU, training a BERT Rationale model for SQuAD takes about 4 hours, while training the standard BERT model takes 2.5 hours.